-Students engage in critical thinking activities that help them understand the principles of design, and then make a mini book and create a fine line marker design that demonstrates their understanding of key concepts.
+Students engage in critical thinking activities that help them understand the Principles of Design.
+Then they use a template to make a mini Principles of Design book and use fine line markers to create a design that demonstrates 3 Principles they have chosen.

-Introduce the principles of design. - the principles of design are the ways of organizing the elements to make any visual design - if you were making a cake, the principles would be the specific recipe you use to combine the ingredients.
-In art and design, the principles are contrast, proportion, repetition, movement, rhythm, variety, emphasis, balance, unity and harmony
+Introduce the principles of design. - the principles of design are the ways of organizing the elements to make any visual design - the elements are colour, value, line, texture, shape, form and space - if you were making a cake, the elements would be the ingredients such as eggs, flour, etc. - the principles would be the specific recipe you use to combine the ingredients - in art and design, the principles are contrast, proportion, repetition, movement, rhythm, variety, emphasis, balance, unity and harmony

 View the images for each principle and discuss them as a class.

-Challenge students to brainstorm career opportunities that use the principles of design, e.g., graphic designer, photographer, artist, interior decorator, clothing designer etc. - build on previous discussions about careers in design.
+Challenge students to think about or build on previous discussions about careers to include career opportunities in design, e.g., graphic designer, photographer, artist, interior decorator, clothing designer etc.

 Introduce the challenge.